Statement of Purpose

 Successful nominees will have:

-To maintain a sustainable, robust and active society, members agree to support the mission of the Foundation in at least one of the following ways:
+To maintain a sustainable, robust and active society, members agree to support the mission of the Foundation in at least one of the following ways or through a Volunteer Circle:

 - Committee service within the society or Foundation.